OzzyCzech/dotfiles/terminal/readme.md

 # Terminal

+## Terminal.app

-You can backup the current terminal settings using the `make backup.terminal` command, the file is converted to XML format during backup.
+You can back up the current terminal settings using the `make backup.terminal` command, the file is converted to XML format during backup.

 ```shell
 cp ~/Library/Preferences/com.apple.Terminal.plist terminal/com.apple.Terminal.plist